ZhangArcher/MT_github/README.md

 #### Experiment2-multiple short-term data points (see:Tutorial_notebook/Experiment2.ipynb)
-    In this Experiment , we test how the excess_time can improve the performance of the prediction , while using Gaussian process fusion for stock prices with multiple short-term data points.
+    In this Experiment , we test how the forward_window can improve the performance of the prediction , while using Gaussian process fusion for stock prices with multiple short-term data points.
     The fusion method is based on multiple linear regression.

     data set:
         long_term_MSFT.csv : the data set about MSFT stock monthly price between 2007-01-01 and  2015-02-01 .